cloudigrade/cloudigrade/docs/rest-api-examples.rst

     }

-If your requested ``start_date`` and ``end_date`` values would result in some future dates beyond "today", those future dates will not be included.
+If your requested ``start_date`` and ``end_date`` values would result in some future dates beyond "today", the API will return a 400 with the relevant errors.
 Daily max concurrency results will end "today" at the latest.
-In the following example, the request is for dates "today" through "one week from today".
-This means only one day ("today") is included in the response data.

 Request: